rot1024/electron-react-webpack-boilerplate/README.md

 1. Upgrade electron: `yarn upgrade-interactive`
 2. Rewrite `"Electron x.x"` and `"node": "x.x"` on browserslist in `package.json` and `.babelrc` into latest electron and node versions
 3. Done!

+This operation is going to be unnecessary if babel-preset-env supports to read browserslist config.